hwl111/HelloWorld.github.io/README_en.md

 - **The Dawn of Human-Machine Communication**: This code marks the beginning of human-machine communication, laying the foundation for the development of more complex systems.
 - **The Cornerstone of Programming Languages**: It is the first code that every Java programmer learns, symbolizing humanity's courage and wisdom in exploring the unknown.

+## Join Us

+If you would like to contribute, feel free to pull the repository and create any form of HelloWorld in any programming language.
+Place the file in the corresponding directory for the language, and if the language is not yet represented, you may create a new directory.
+File naming is unrestricted.

 ## Acknowledgments

 Thank you for choosing this project!
 Whether you are a beginner or an experienced developer, this code is worth your careful study.
 It is not only a technical masterpiece but also a symbol of human intelligence.

 We sincerely appreciate the valuable suggestions provided by all contributors, which have greatly supported the optimization and improvement of the project, driving its continuous evolution.

-If you would like to contribute, feel free to pull the repository and create any form of HelloWorld in any programming language.
-Place the file in the corresponding directory for the language, and if the language is not yet represented, you may create a new directory.
-File naming is unrestricted.